aws-samples/amazon-eks-use-sbom-to-find-container-image-with-vulnerable-software/README.md

 ## Cleaning up

 To avoid incurring future charges, delete the resources created for this solution by running the following commands:
+- Navigate to the eks-image-discovery folder from the root of the repository.

+`cd eks-image-discovery`

 - Delete the Amazon EKS CronJob and associated resources